 Rather than manually creating the same links on every page, you can now simply copy and paste them from one page to another.

-1. With index.html open (from the Kinetic site), click in any of the text links to place the insertion point.
+- 1. With index.html open (from the Kinetic site), click in any of the text links to place the insertion point. - 2.
+Review the Tag Selector below the document window.